-1. Inspect all gear teeth and shift dog lugs for exceswww.niverweav,erbipartsgcorreracking.
+1. Inspect all gear teeth and shift dog lugs for excessive wear, chipping, or cracking.

-- 2. Inspect the transmission shafts, bushings, and bearings for excessive wear or discoloration. - 3.
+- TR142A - 2.
+Inspect the transmission shafts, bushings, and bearings for excessive wear or discoloration. - 3.
 Check splines for excessive wear or twisting.

 4. Check shift fork for excessive wear or discoloration.